-The Getz Residence was built in 1926 and is a Colonial inspired Craftsman style house typical of those built in the late 1920s, with influence of colonial inspired design.
-The Getz residence is significant at the local level under criterion A for its associations with the development of the Burbank Tract located in the Nuuanu area, and significant under criterion C for Architecture as it is an intact example of colonial inspired craftsman style single family dwelling.
+The Getz Residence was built in 1926 and is a Craftsman style house typical of those built in the late 1920s, with influence of colonial inspired design.
+The Getz residence is significant at the local level under criterion A for its associations with the development of the Burbank Tract located in the Nuuanu area, and significant under criteria C for Architecture as it is an intact example of colonial inspired craftsman style single family dwelling.

-CRITERION A
+CRITERIA A